cdsittampalam/documentation/docs/Fund Administration.md

 ![Transaction view](/doc-images/AllTransactions2.png)

-When Fund One is created, there is a single deposit address that is automatically assigned to receive money.
-When used, a fund can have multiple withdrawal addresses.
+If you use a default fund, you can also set up multiple withdrawal addresses.

 1. Click on details of the asset under the Fund One entry.